hwding/screen-filter/README.md

 [![Platform](https://img.shields.io/badge/PLATFORM-Android-red.svg)](https://www.android.com/)

 ## UPDATE LOG
+#####2016-08-04
+  - fix a bug that screen filter can not cover status bar and lock screen

 #####2016-08-03
   - new feature: now you can (/de)activate screen filter through tapping the notifacation, you can also jump directly onto control panel with our new notification